adamroyle/wodify-shortcuts/README.md

 ### Sign in when you arrive at the gym (using Location Services)</summary>

-Never forget to sign in again!
-You can create a personal automation that will prompt you to sign in when you arrive at the gym.
+You can create a personal automation that will sign you into the next class when you arrive at the gym.
+A story in pictures!

 <img src="https://user-images.githubusercontent.com/25002779/193749886-8b25137c-569f-4c7f-a953-5c7a03a8ec7d.png" width="250" />
 <img src="https://user-images.githubusercontent.com/25002779/193749891-46bad621-1593-4d23-9b93-cc6e4686c20f.png" width="250" />